Electronic phase-locking for three-color, two-pathway coherent control: Two-photon absorption with parallel or perpendicular linear polarization components

 where

-The factors $C_{F_A,m_A}^{F_B,m_B}$ are derived from angular momentum algebra, and are identical to those given in Ref.~\cite{GilbertW1986}, which dealt with Stark-induced transitions on the same transition.
+The factors $C_{F_A,m_A}^{F_B,m_B}$, which are related to the Clebsch-Gordon coefficients, are derived from angular momentum algebra, and are identical to those given in Ref.~\cite{GilbertW1986}, which dealt with Stark-induced transitions on the same transition.
 Note that inside the parentheses in either of the summations within Eq.~(\ref{eq:betatilde}), we find the difference between $(\omega_{np_J}-\omega_1)^{-1}$ and $(\omega_{np_J}-\omega_2)^{-1}$.
 For $\omega_1 = \omega_2$, this term vanishes.
 Thus when driving the two-photon interaction with a single frequency field with $\omega_1 = \omega_2 \approx (\omega_B - \omega_A)/2$, the only contribution to the two-photon excitation is given by Eq.~(\ref{eq:A2pparpol}), which permits only $\Delta F = 0$, $\Delta m = 0$ transitions.
 From this we conclude that in order to drive $\Delta F = \pm 1$ components of this two-photon transition, it is necessary to use non-degenerate laser frequencies $\omega_2 \neq \omega_1$, motivating the three-color coherent control technique described in this paper.

 We summarize the total two-photon transition amplitude to be,

 presuming that all lasers propagate in the same direction, as is necessary for uniform interference throughout the interaction region.
 There are interesting parallels between this expression for the two-photon absorption amplitude and that for Stark-induced transitions~\cite{bouchiat1975parity,GilbertW1986}.